-While visiting Bartolome Island during the Northern Islands itinerary, guests will stop at one of the most iconic sites throughout the Galapagos.
+While visiting Bartolome Island, guests will stop at one of the most iconic sites throughout the Galapagos.
 Widely photographed and serving as one of its most recognizable pieces of the landscape is Pinnacle Rock.
 This formation is the result of magma expelled from the Bartolome volcano that later cooled and hardened when it reached the sea.
 This black lava formation used to be a tuff cone (also called an ash cone) comprised of soft volcanic material.
 These qualities made it very easy to erode, which resulted in its unusually pointy shape.
 Other ash cones can be seen throughout the archipelago, but none with the peculiar shape of Pinnacle Rock.
 The formation blends beautifully with the sandy beach located right below it.
-Here, guests will have the chance to swim with Galapagos sea lions, schools of colorful fishes and even the rare Galapagos penguin.
+Here, guests will have the chance to swim with Galapagos sea lions, schools of colorful fishes, and even the rare Galapagos penguin.

 This amazing scenery can be enjoyed from a strategically located viewpoint that sits opposite the cone.
 Just get ready for a walk up the hill to snap some gorgeous photos from said viewpoint!